mmistakes/so-simple-theme/citations/index.md

 # Papers Using Stan

-* Notebaert, Lies and Stijn Masschelein, Bridget Wright, and Colin MacLeod.
-2015.
-To risk or not to risk: anxiety and the calibration between risk perception and danger mitigation.  *Journal of Experimental Psychology: Learning, Memory, and Cognition". ePub.
+* Wallis, Thomas S. A., Matthias Bethge, and Felix A. Wichmann.
+  2016.
+Testing models of peripheral encoding using metamerism in an oddity paradigm.  *Journal of Vision* 16(2).

 * Nicenboim, Bruno, Pavel Logačev, Carolina Gattei, and Shravan Vasishth.
 2016.
-When high-capacity readers slow down and low-capacity readers speed up: Working memory differences in unbounded dependencies.  *Frontiers in Psychology, Special Issue on Encoding and Navigating Linguistic Representations in Memory* (in press).
+When high-capacity readers slow down and low-capacity readers speed up: Working memory differences in unbounded dependencies.  *Frontiers in Psychology* 7(280).

 * Shantz, Andrew A., Lemoine, Nathan P., and Burkepile, Deron E. 2016.
   Nutrient loading alters the performance of key nutrient exchange